A List Of Book Genres

 Well if you write Dark Fantasy this is major news.
 It means that book buyers are now looking to buy Dark Fantasy (they need to fill those shelves), which means publishers are looking to publish Dark Fantasy books and agents are looking to represent writers who write Dark Fantasy.

 This is a great illustration of the kind of change writers need to notice.
-It makes no difference which genre you write, it is essential that, as a writer, keep your ear to the ground and make yourself aware of changes and trends within your genre.
+It makes no difference which of the book genres you write, it is essential that, as a writer, keep your ear to the ground and make yourself aware of changes and trends within your genre.

 Why?
-Because if you are serious about writing then genre is your workplace.
+Because if you are serious about writing then book genres are your workplace.
 If you are going to write relevant, publishable books, then you need to know which books are doing well, and which are not.

 Since the publishing industry is segmented by genre, it is essential that you are able to identify and become intimately involved with your genre.
 As a first step along this road, here’s the genre list we use…